 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 A Christmas cookie can be any cookie that brings back Christmas memories.
 For me, that list is never-ending.
 My childhood was filled with endless cookies every season.
 There were oftentimes so many that we hardly knew what to do with them all!
 This is a great problem to have and one that I have seemed to make into a tradition.

-Christmas time evokes a feeling of nostalgia unlike any other and I can’t stop baking and making all sorts of treats.
+Christmas time evokes a feeling of nostalgia unlike any other, and I can’t stop baking and making all sorts of treats.
 Homemade goods really do make the best gifts and are just fun to have around.
-These chocolate thin min cookies are a family favorite at The Farm and you will see why!
+These chocolate thin min cookies are a family favorite at The Farm, and you will see why!
 They are a chocolate cookie sandwich with a smooth and creamy mint center!
 They’re so delicious that I usually double the recipe!

-Chocolate Thin Mint Christmas Cookies
+Chocolate Thin Mint Cookies

 Ingredients